noynaert/act311spring2019/Unit_04_--_JQuery/410_CSS_Selectors.md

 ```
 The above are the ones you have probably seen most often.
 Just use a tag name, . for classes, and # for ids.
 Commas can be used to apply several selectors to the same style.
 Tables is probably the most common use of the commas.

-## But Wait :exclamation:  There's More :exclamation:
+## But Wait:exclamation:  There's More:exclamation:

 * See [this list](https://www.sltrib.com/religion/2018/10/01/commentary-more-mormon/)
 * There are a lot of CSS selector cheat sheets.
 Some are bad, some are good.
 They all seem to try to explain and demo the selectors differently.
 Find some that speak to you.